NvC-DmN-CH/AutoVTF/README.md

 <br />

 ## Details
+- Updates VTF files while preserving the settings (flags, image format, version).
+    - If the VTF has no mipmaps, the updated VTF will also not have mipmaps.
+If it has, the updated VTF will have mipmaps with the `HANNING` filtering.
-- Updates VTF files while preserving settings such as flags, image format, version, and considers if mipmaps exist.
-Image format can alternate between having alpha or not having alpha, depending on whether the input image is opaque or not.
+    - The image format of the updated VTF can alternate between having alpha or not having alpha, depending on whether the input image has any transparent pixels or it's fully opaque.
 For example, a VTF with `I8` image format will become `IA88` if the updated content has any transparency, and will go back to `I8` if it's updated with a fully opaque content.
 And the same for the other format pairs (`DXT5/DXT1`, `BGRA8888/RGB888`, `IA88/I8`) and the special case pair: (`BGRA8888/RGB565`) because there is no equivalent of `RGB565` with alpha.
 If the program tries to update a VTF which has any other image format, the updated VTF will default to having an image format of `BGRA8888` (lossless with alpha).

 - Images can be any size, they are automatically resized to the nearest power of two